-A new definition of urban parks is covered in this chapter, with a recommendation for a new urban park category in the countywide section of the park classification system.
+A new definition of urban parks is covered in this chapter, with a recommendation for a new urban park category in the Countywide section and a revised definition in the Community Use section of the Park Classification System.
 The Board agreed in 2010 that the definition, role, and functions of urban parks should be revised to better reflect the important and evolving role urban parks play in community life.
-The new recommendation to place urban parks in the Countywide category, along with the new description, supports the vision and role of urban parks to serve mixed-use, densely developing communities.
-The new definition as stated in the proposed revised Park Classification System is as follows:
+The new categories and subcategories and their descriptions support the vision and role of urban parks to serve mixed-use, densely developing communities.

+The new definitions as stated in the revised Park Classification System descriptions are shown in Figure 4.